rlefebre/rlefebre/README.md

 ### Hi there 👋

+I'm a recent B.S. in electrical engineering, looking to pursue a career in data science.
+I'm interested in computer vision and machine learning.

+- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning how to work with cloud services.
+- 👯 I’m looking to collaborate on computer vision and machine learning projects.

 <!--
 **rlefebre/rlefebre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.